Let's take a look at a couple of examples of using the Window API from our Give & Get site (template).

 The My Giveaways page displays all the giveaways the current visitor has uploaded using a repeater.
 In each repeater item, there is a button to delete that item's uploaded giveaway.

-We'll see what happens in the lightbox code in a moment.
-In the meantime, let's just say that when the lightbox is closed, it sends the message true
+We'll see what happens in the popup (lightbox) code in a moment.
+In the meantime, let's just say that when the popup is closed, it sends the message true if the deletion has been confirmed.

 If it was confirmed, we remove the deleted giveaway from the Giveaways collection and update the repeater accordingly.
 If it was not confirmed, we do nothing.